V4Fire/Client/src/components/super/i-block/base/README.md

 Also, if you are listening to an event, you can control when to start listening to the event by using special characters at the beginning of the path string:

-1. `'!'` - start listening to an event on the "beforeCreate" hook, eg: `'!rootEmitter:reset'`;
+1. `'!'` - start listening to an event on the "beforeCreate" hook, e.g.: `'!rootEmitter:reset'`;
-2. `'?'` - start listening to an event on the "mounted" hook, eg: `'?$el:click'`.
+2. `'?'` - start listening to an event on the "mounted" hook, e.g.: `'?$el:click'`.

 By default, all events start listening on the "created" hook.